Jyllands-Posten Muhammad cartoons controversy

 The issue received prominent media attention in some Muslim-majority countries, leading to protests across the world in late January and early February 2006.
-Some escalated into violence, resulting in more than 250 reported deaths, attacks on Danish and other European diplomatic missions, attacks on churches and Christians, and a boycott of Denmark.
+Some escalated into violence, resulting in almost 250 reported deaths (with at least 139 counted), attacks on Danish and other European diplomatic missions, attacks on churches and Christians, and a boycott of Denmark.
 Some groups responded to the intense pro-aniconist protests by endorsing the Danish policies, launching "Buy Danish" campaigns and other displays of support for freedom of expression.
-The cartoons were reprinted in newspapers around the world, both in a sense of journalistic solidarity and as an illustration in what became a major news story.
+The cartoons were reprinted in certain newspapers around the world, while other media outlets declined to reproduce the images.